rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 The `Set()` method can be used to modify color data at given coordinate.

 ## driver.Conn (SQL) \[[doc](https://golang.org/pkg/database/sql/driver/#Conn)\]
-This interface is used for various SQL servers connection implementations.
+This interface is used for various SQL server connection implementations.

 {{< highlight go >}}
 type Conn interface {